Conference delegates

 Conference and Events Organiser

-Lucy graduated from the University of Wolverhampton, with a degree in Hospitality Management.
+Lucy is a graduate of the University of Wolverhampton, with a degree in Hospitality Management.
 During her studies she spent one year working in Lapland with the Finnish Tourist Association.
-She previously worked at Cambridge University in the conference sales team, and has been working within the conferences team for the past 15 years as a conference and events organiser.
+She previously worked at the University of Cambridge, as part of a conference sales team.

 Conference and Events Organiser